Skip to Content

 • CT scans can help doctors determine if a mesothelioma patient is eligible for surgery.

-• The radiation a person gets from a CT scan is about what they naturally get over 2 years of living on earth.
+• The radiation a person gets from a CT scan is about what they naturally get over 2 years of living on Earth.

 What Does Mesothelioma Look Like on a CT Scan?

 A CT scan of pleural mesothelioma may show tumors along the lining around the lung (the pleura).
-The CT scan may also show pleural thickening or pleural effusion, which are both consistent with a pleural mesothelioma diagnosis.
+The CT scan may also show pleural thickening or effusion, which are both consistent with a pleural mesothelioma diagnosis.

 X-rays and CT scans both provide images of structures inside the body.
 However, CT scans show greater detail and allow the doctor to see it in 3D.
 CT scans cannot diagnose mesothelioma, but they may help lead a doctor to that diagnosis.